-With respect to the bad faith argument, the Complainant states, in summary, that the disputed domain name is confusingly similar to its well-known trademark; that the Respondent had actual knowledge of the Complainant's rights in the trademark
+With respect to the bad faith argument, the Complainant states, in summary, that the disputed domain names are confusingly similar to its well-known trademarks; that the Respondent had actual knowledge of the Complainant's rights in the trademarks because it chose the disputed domain names to create a confusion with the domain name <boehringeringelheimpetrebates.com> which the Complainant uses to offer rebates on pet health products; and that the disputed domain names resolve to a parking page with commercial links.

-The Panel has already found that the disputed domain name is confusingly similar to the Complainant's trademark "Boehringer-Ingelheim".
-The Panel believes that the Complainant submitted evidence that sufficiently demonstrates the Respondent must have been aware of the existence of the Complainant, its trademark and its <boehringer-ingelheim.com> and <boehringeringelheimpetrebates.com> domain names.
-The evidence submitted by the Complainant also shows that, at least upon filing the complaint, the disputed domain name was directed to a parking page with commercial links.
+The Panel has already found that the disputed domain names are confusingly similar to the Complainant's trademark "Boehringer-Ingelheim" (and "Boehringer Ingelheim").
+The Panel believes that the Complainant submitted evidence that sufficiently demonstrates the Respondent must have been aware of the existence of the Complainant, its trademark and its <booksinger-ingelheim.com> and <booksingeringelheimpetrebates.com> domain names.
+The evidence submitted by the Complainant also shows that, at least upon filing the complaint, the disputed domain names were directed to parking pages with commercial links.

 It is well established that mere registration of a domain name that is confusingly similar to a trademark by an unaffiliated entity can lead to the presumption of bad faith.
 Furthermore, typical circumstances demonstrating respondent's bad faith include a situation where the respondent has intentionally attempted to attract, for commercial gain, Internet users to its website by creating a likelihood of confusion with the complainant's trademark as to the source, sponsorship, affiliation, or endorsement of the respondent's website or location or of a product or service on the respondent's website or location (see Paragraph 4(b)(iv) of the Policy).
-In view of the Panel, it is beyond any doubt that the disputed domain is intentionally composed to include an extra letter "P" so that visitors to the Complainant website at <boehringeringelheimpetrebates.com> who misspell the address are redirected to the commercial links at the disputed domain, ultimately to the commercial gain of the Respondent.
+In view of the Panel, it is beyond any doubt that the disputed domain names are intentionally composed in such manner so that visitors to the Complainant website at <bookingeringelheimpetrebates.com> who misspell the address are redirected to the commercial links at the disputed domain names, ultimately to the commercial gain of the Respondent.